The Subdivision Cost Calculator: Is my Project Worth It?

 The golden question everyone should ask – is my subdivision going to be profitable?
 Most people however get fixed on the wrong question.
-The question they ask is “ what does it cost to subdivide land?”.
+The question they ask is “ what does it cost?”.
 From a development feasibility perspective, this captures only one third of the data you need to consider when subdividing land in WA.
 Unfortunately most people spend very little effort or time on investigating subdivision feasibility before they dive headlong into a project, working out the details as they go along and putting optimistic or poorly researched figures against costs and revenues.
 Investing some decent money and time into feasibility to research the viability of a project that has land costs of say $600 000 with added land development and building costs of another $600 000-$700 000 (total project capital value in excess of 1 million dollars) is far from unreasonable, it is actually essential.

 People never invest on a whim with other expensive purchases they make in their lives- they research their holidays for months before they book them, test drive and inspect many vehicles before buying the correct one, and get building, pest and structural inspections on several houses before investing in a residence.
 The same attitude needs to be adopted towards investigating the feasibility of subdividing land in WA and committing to development.
 In this article, we will discuss the fundamentals of a subdivision cost calculator to help you determine the viability of project that you should run some numbers through before you purchase an investment.
 There is no such thing as a good area or a bad area to buy- there are projects everywhere, they key is that the dollars need to stack up, and that you need to look for savings in the right places.